jalcoding8/Towers_of_Hanoi/README.md

    *  Utilizing Markdown language for the README.md content
    *  Visual Studio Code
    *  Using git commands in bash shell (zsh) terminal and GitHub
+   *  HTML5
+   *  CSS3
-   *  Gemini
+   *  favicon tab
    *  Google
-   *  look at the Towers of Hanoi pdf in the root directory - completed the game using 6 disks - took 90 moves though - try to beat it.
+   *  look at the Towers of Hanoi pdf in the root directory - completed the game using 6 disks - took 90 moves though (optimal is63) - try to beat it.